 Established as a community foundation, Foundation For The Carolinas (the "Foundation") is a nonprofit corporation created by and for the people of the Carolinas.
+The mission of the Foundation is to inspire philanthropy and empower individuals to create a better community.
 We are here to help individuals, families, nonprofits and corporations make a positive impact on their communities.